B.C. Emergency Benefit for Workers

-Reasons you might need to repay the B.C.
-Emergency Benefit for Workers could include:
+You may need to repay the B.C.
+Emergency Benefit for Workers if you:

-- You applied for the worker benefit and later realized you weren’t eligible
+- Applied for the worker benefit and later realized you weren’t eligible

-- You didn’t apply for the worker benefit and you received a payment in error
+- Didn’t apply for the worker benefit and you received a payment in error

-- You received the Canada Emergency Response Benefit but you weren’t eligible for it
+- Received the Canada Emergency Response Benefit but you weren’t eligible for it

-- You received the Canada Emergency Response Benefit and were later transferred to another program such as the Canada Emergency Wage Subsidy and had to repay all the CERB payments
+- Received the Canada Emergency Response Benefit and were later transferred to another program such as the Canada Emergency Wage Subsidy and had to repay all the CERB payments

-The fastest and easiest way is to have your financial institution return the payment.
+The easiest way to repay is to have your financial institution return the payment.
 You will need to provide your financial institution with:

-- the account number that the payment was deposited into
+- Account number that the payment was deposited into